-To prepare the stuffing, place the mix in a large bowl.
-Crumble the sausage into a large frying pan and cook over medium-high heat, stirring, until the meat is broken up and no longer pink (if the sausage is looking dry, add a few tablespoons oil to the pan).
-Add the green onions and celery and cook until the veggies start to soften, about 4 minutes.
+Place the stuffing mix in a large bowl.
+Heat the oil in a large frying pan and add the sausage; cook over medium-high heat, stirring, until the meat is broken up and no longer pink.
+Add the onions and celery and cook until the veggies start to soften, about 4 minutes.

 Transfer the contents of the pan with a slotted spoon to the bowl of stuffing mix, then add the chestnuts, apples and sage to the bowl.
 Discard the extra fat in the frying pan, then melt the butter in the pan.
 Pour over the stuffing.
-Add 2 cups of the warmed chicken broth and stir lightly to moisten everything; if it seems dry, add 1/2 cup more broth (save some broth if you are making the stuffing ahead to remoisten it before baking).
+Add 2 cups of the warmed stock or broth and stir gently to moisten everything; if bread seems dry, add 1/2 cup more stock (save some stock if you are making the stuffing ahead to remoisten it before baking).
 Taste stuffing and season with salt and pepper.
 If making the stuffing ahead, cover and refrigerate while your turkey is roasting or up to overnight.

 note: if you really must have stuffing cooked in the bird, I suggest you stuff the area under the neck flap.
 Just before roasting the turkey, spoon enough stuffing to fit loosely under the skin, then fold the flap over it and secure with trussing pins.
 If you have no idea what I’m talking about, ignore this!